 Many people appreciate a relaxing and rejuvenating outing to the spa.
 Or perhaps a manicure/pedicure would hit the spot.
 Or a nice massage to work out all of the tension associated with the holiday season.
 Don't just give them a card that promises the outing, obtain a gift card or prepay for a visit to ensure that they get the special occasion they deserve!

-Activity trackers are all the rage now and there are dozens of companies offering gadgets in this space, including the new Apple Watch.
+Activity trackers are all the rage now and there are dozens of companies offering gadgets in this space.
 According to Wikipedia, an activity tracker is a device or application for monitoring and tracking fitness-related metrics such as distance walked or run, calorie consumption, and in some cases heartbeat and quality of sleep.
 Tom's Guide says that any good fitness tracker should come with a smartphone app that you can use to track your progress, as well as log what you eat each day.
 Some of these gadgets can even double as smartwatches, displaying incoming notifications from your smartphone.
 Whether you're a reformed couch potato or a marathoner, you have a wide range of fitness trackers to choose from.

 Read PC Magazine's roundup on the 10 Best Activity Trackers for reviews and prices.
 The appcessories web site also has a good top 10 list.

 Many people who are into better health are also into cooking.
 Find out the kind of diet they prefer and do some searching on Amazon for cookbooks.
 Be sure that the cookbook is suitable to their specific diet and has good reader reviews.
 Everyone appreciates new ways to make healthy food taste great.
 Here's a general list of healthier cookbooks available on Amazon.com for you to get some ideas.